MOXHARTZ/mx-multicharacter/README.md

 ### I'm using extendedmode or a version older than 1.2.
 Is it supported?
 - I have never used a version older than 1.2.
 But it's supported.

+### My character does not appear or every time I open a character, it asks me to open a character again.
+- Customize identifier setting via config.

 ## Requirements
 - mx-spawn (https://github.com/MOXHAFOREVA/mx-spawn)